Revenue Reverend

 Notes:

-3. Morley gives a question mark for the date of issue of the 15c, 50c, 1r and 2r50c, and does not list the 2r or 3r.
-Forbin states that all six values were issued in 1896, together with a 10r mauve and black which is unknown other than from his listing and is presumed to be an error.
+4. Dates of issue for the 15c, 1r and 2r are unknown (shown as ? by Morley).
+Forbin states that these values were issued in 1896, together with a 10r mauve and black which is unknown other than from his listing and is presumed to be an error.

 1885-94.
 Previous issues surcharged in various types, the style and size of each surcharge being given in brackets after the colour in the listing below.
 Perf 14.